Lying Blindly: Bypassing ChatGPT's Safeguards to Generate Hard-to-Detect Disinformation Claims: Abstract

 \section{Abstract}

-As Large Language Models (LLMs) become more proficient, their misuse in large-scale viral disinformation campaigns is a growing concern.
-This study explores the capability of ChatGPT to generate unconditioned claims about the war in Ukraine, an event beyond its knowledge cutoff, and evaluates whether such claims can be differentiated by human readers and automated tools from human-written ones.
-We compare war-related claims from ClaimReview, authored by IFCN-registered fact-checkers, and similar short-form content generated by ChatGPT.
-We demonstrate that ChatGPT can produce realistic, target-specific disinformation cheaply, fast, and at scale, and that these claims cannot be reliably distinguished by humans or existing automated tools.
+As Large Language Models become more proficient, their misuse in coordinated disinformation campaigns is a growing concern.
+This study explores the capability of ChatGPT with GPT-3.5 to generate short-form disinformation claims about the war in Ukraine, both in general and on a specific event, which is beyond the GPT-3.5 knowledge cutoff.
+Unlike prior work, we do not provide the model with human-written disinformation narratives by including them in the prompt.
+Thus the generated short claims are \emph{hallucinations} based on prior world knowledge and inference from the minimal prompt.
+With a straightforward prompting technique, we are able to bypass model safeguards and generate numerous short claims.
+We compare those against human-authored false claims on the war in Ukraine from ClaimReview, specifically with respect to differences in their linguistic properties.
+We also evaluate whether AI authorship can be differentiated by human readers or state-of-the-art authorship detection tools.
+Thus, we demonstrate that ChatGPT can produce realistic, target-specific disinformation claims, even on a specific post-cutoff event, and that they cannot be reliably distinguished by humans or existing automated tools.